ecost95/-School_District_Analysis/README.md

  - School summary 9th graders replaced:
  ![School Summary 9th grade replaced](https://github.com/ecost95/-School_District_Analysis/blob/main/THS_10_12_DF.png)

- - When 9th graders were replaced, we can see that the average reading and math scores increased dramatically.
+ - When 9th graders were replaced, we can see that the scores increased from our new school summary above, but is still lower than the initial school summary with THS 9th grader scores included.
 This puts Thomas High School as one of the top schools in the dirstrict:

  - Thomas High School is now in the top performing schools:
   ![New Top Performing Schools](https://github.com/ecost95/-School_District_Analysis/blob/main/HighLowPerformingNew.png)